jakehwll/wanikaninotify/README.md

 # wanikaninotify

 > **Please note.**
-> This repoistory is maintenance mode, there shouldn't be any further development to this project, as it simply works!
+> This repository is maintenance mode, there shouldn't be any further development to this project, as it simply works!

 This is a script for [WaniKani](https://www.wanikani.com/) to send notifications about your reviews and lessons hourly, should more than zero.